ymekesser/leveraging-git-presentation/presentation.md

 class: middle

-What are the 3 most important tools for software development?
+What are the 3 most important tools for modern software development?

---
+???

 * Editor
 * Source Control